ShadowTheHedgehogHacking/2P-ShdTH/workspace/README.md

 ## Setup / Getting Started

 ### Download/Verification
-1. Build our fork of dolphin OR Get latest [dolphin-5.0-8930 or newer](https://dolphin-emu.org/download/)
+1. Get the latest beta or dev Dolphin - [dolphin-5.0-14344 or newer](https://dolphin-emu.org/download/)
-2. Before launching dolphin, create an empty file

-   `portable.txt` in the same folder as Dolphin.exe
+2. Before launching dolphin, create an empty file `portable.txt` in the same folder as Dolphin.exe
-3. Ensure you have the US version of ShadowTheHedgehog with md5:
+3. Ensure you have the US version of ShadowTheHedgehog:

-   `fc936c9b0144c925b45b805fd39da2ac`
+	* Right click the game in Dolphin, click Properties.
+	* Click the Verify tab.
+Click Verify Integrity.
+	* MD5 calculated should match this: `fc936c9b0144c925b45b805fd39da2ac`

 ### Extraction of Game / FST Format
 1. Open Dolphin